About me

 I believe therapy is most effective when the therapist and client work collaboratively.
 I aim to provide a safe, nonjudgmental, inclusive, and trauma informed space where you can explore and sit with the challenges you are facing.
 My work focuses on fostering connection—whether that is with your own body’s experience, your relationships, your values, or your sense of self.

 I also recognize that therapy does not exist in a vacuum.
-Because therapy is inherently political, conversations about how systemic structures impact mental health are woven into our work and inform the lens I bring into the therapeutic space.
-So… Fuck ICE & Free Palestine
+Conversations about how systemic structures impact mental health are woven into our work and inform the lens I bring into the therapeutic space.

 ACT